Jack Johnson vs. James J. Jeffries

 - Jeffries opened as a 10-7 favorite.
 Odds climbed as high as 2½-1 for Jeffries.

-- This was the first time that an arena was constructed for one single fight.
+- This was the first time an arena was constructed for one single fight.
 Attendance was 15,760.

-- John L. Sullivan, Bob Fitzsimmons Tommy Burns, Tom Sharkey, Jake Kilrain, Sam Langford, Philadelphia Jack O'Brien, and Abe Attell were introduced to the crowd.
+- John L. Sullivan, Bob Fitzsimmons Tommy Burns, Tom Sharkey, Jake Kilrain, Sam Langford, Philadelphia Jack O'Brien and Abe Attell were introduced to the crowd.

 - The end came in the 15th round when Jeffries, his face puffy and bloody, went down for the first time in his career from a flurry of punches.
 He was able to get up at the count of nine, but Johnson sent him through the ropes with a right hand to the jaw.
 His seconds and reporters had to help him back into the ring.
 Jeffries then staggered across the canvas where a combination put him down for the last time.
 His seconds jumped into the ring to stop the fight, even though there was no doubt Jeffries was not getting up.
+Gunboat Smith said Johnson "could have knocked him out in the first round if he wanted to."

 - In New Orleans, a black man who shouted "Hurrah for Johnson" was severely beaten by whites before police came to his rescue.
 In Houston, a black man named Charles Williams had his throat slashed ear to ear by a white man for cheering for Johnson on a streetcar.
 A mob of 200 whites chased blacks off the sidewalks in Washington.
 In Cincinnati, several hundred whites ran after a black who made a comment they found offensive.
-In Clarksburg, W.Va., whites were so angry at the triumphant shouting of blacks that they formed a 1,000-man posse to chase all blacks off the streets, including one who was led about with a rope around his neck.
+In Clarksburg, West Virginia, whites were so angry at the triumphant shouting of blacks that they formed a 1,000-man posse to chase all blacks off the streets, including one who was led about with a rope around his neck.
 Scattered rioting occurred in most major cities.
 The next day, the Chicago Daily Tribune counted at least 11 dead around the country, with scores of others injured.
 The New York Times listed 10 deaths.

 - In his 1929 autobiography, Jeffries argued that he had been doped before the fight by a turncoat in his camp, but his story was discounted.